radixdev/subtitle-renamer-scripts/README.md

 Just execute the script with the file path as the only argument.

 ## qBittorent
+Via: "qbittorrent run external program on completion" in settings.

 Be sure to escape the file path here!

 `python C:\github\folder\here\subtitle-renamer-scripts\renamer.py "%R"`